banyansecurity/demo-terraform-azure/README.md

 ![Demo Website](_img/web.png)

 To SSH into the Linux server, click "Connect" on the SSH service `bnn-demo-azure-ssh`.
-Then run the SSH command with your key-pair as the credential:
+Then run the SSH command with your SSH key as the credential:

 ```
-ssh -i YOUR_KEY_NAME adminuser@bnn-demo-azure-ssh
+ssh -i PATH_TO_SSH_KEY adminuser@bnn-demo-azure-ssh
 ```

 ![SSH Session](_img/ssh.png)